KaraWaldemer/reactNativeDemo/docs/ReactNativeDemo.md

 ## Integration with native components

-It is entirely possible to utilize iOS and Android native components and code.
+It is entirely possible to utilize iOS and Android native components and code

 Notes:
 Particularly helpful if there is an existing component you want to use on one of the platforms.
 React Native can just call it and write a separate file for the other platform using one of its native components or a React Native one.